Low Potassium Diet {from a Renal Dietitian}

 • Paralysis

 In serious cases, untreated high potassium levels can cause cardiac arrest.
+(3)

 Symptoms of Low Potassium

-Symptoms of low potassium levels are quite similar to those for high potassium.
+Symptoms of low potassium levels are quite similar to those of high potassium.
+Similarly, this includes the risk of cardiac arrest.

 Other symptoms of low potassium may include: